How a Debt Ceiling Debate Could Make the U.S. Economy Worse

 - The European Union’s Stability and Growth Pact sets 60% as the limit for its member states to maintain sound public finances.

 - The International Monetary Fund (IMF) sets a range of 30% to 80% as a prudent and sustainable level of debt for most emerging market and developing economies.

-To get to a point where the U.S. government can have a balanced budget an interim step to achieve this goal should be to get our debt-to-GDP to 60%.
+To get to a point where the U.S. government can have a balanced, responsible federal budget an interim step to achieve this goal should be to get our debt-to-GDP to 60%.

 If we want to ensure the rest of this century stays the American Century, then we need to get our financial house in order.
 We can’t prepare for a future with adversaries whose populations and economies are going to be larger than ours, or ensure we continue to improve the quality of life for all Americans if we aren’t operating from a financial position of strength.

 First time reading?
 If you want rational takes on foreign policy, politics and technology then sign up below for “The Brief.”
 It’s a twice a month email on things that aren’t being discussed but should – all in 5 minutes or less.

 Get The Brief

 Gain access to a twice a month email with rational takes on things not being discussed but should - all in 5 minutes or less.

 Three Conflicts that Could Turn into World War 3

 Feb 22, 2023